Penn State child sex abuse scandal: Ousting of Spanier, Curley, Paterno, and Schultz

-On March 12, the Board of Trustees released what it described as its final statement on the ouster of Spanier and Paterno, stating that Spanier not only made unauthorized statements to the press, but failed to tell the Board all he knew about the 2001 incident.
+On March 12, the Board of Trustees released what it described as its final statement on the ouster of Spanier and Paterno, stating that Spanier not only made unauthorized statements to the press, but failed to tell the board all he knew about the 2001 incident.
 It also said that Paterno demonstrated a "failure of leadership" by not going to the police.
-The Board said it had every intention of sending someone to personally inform Paterno of the decision, but was unable to do so because of a large number of people surrounding his house.
-Rather than risk having Paterno learn about the decision via the media, the Board decided to order him to leave immediately via telephone.
+The board said it had every intention of sending someone to personally inform Paterno of the decision, but was unable to do so because of a large number of people surrounding his house.
+Rather than risk having Paterno learn about the decision via the media, the board decided to order him to leave immediately via telephone.

 However, in late 2014 and early 2015, court depositions by trustees Kenneth Frazier and Keith Masser conflicted with the "failure of leadership" story.
 As stated by Masser in his deposition in state senator Jake Corman's lawsuit against the National Collegiate Athletic Association (NCAA), "The decision to remove Coach Paterno had nothing to do with what he had known, what he hadn't done.
 It was based upon the distraction of having him on the sidelines would have caused the university and the current football team harm.
 It had nothing to do with what Coach Paterno had done, or hadn't done."
 Frazier's testimony added that, given what had been reported publicly and in the grand jury presentment, he felt that Coach Paterno leading the football team onto the field would not send the right message.
 It was his opinion that, although the board needed to be careful to understand all the facts, the decision about relieving Paterno of his coaching duties did not depend on knowing the key facts of Paterno's alleged involvement.
-Rather, given the seriousness of the matter, Frazier's main concern was the public perception of the University's values if Coach Paterno were to remain as coach.
+Rather, given the seriousness of the matter, Frazier's concern was the public perception of the University's values if Coach Paterno were to remain as coach.

 Spanier remained a tenured sociology professor at Penn State, despite being stripped of his duties as president.
 Likewise, Paterno remained a tenured member of the Penn State faculty, and was treated as having retired.
-The Board was still finalizing Paterno's retirement package at the time of his death from lung cancer two months later, on January 22, 2012.
+The board was still finalizing Paterno's retirement package at the time of his death from lung cancer two months later, on January 22, 2012.
 On October 16, 2012, Penn State announced it would not renew Curley's contract when it expired in June 2013.